 The appearance of Portuguese explorers in India in 1498 was, it’s safe to say, a world-altering event.
-When Vasco da Gama proved that it was possible for European ocean-going vessels to reach India by going around Africa, it meant changes not only for Europe and India, but for the powers in between, whose economies had depended to some extent on their ability to control the Europe-India trade and extract rents from its traffic.
-Here I’m talking about a number of Muslim empires–chief among them the Mamluks, rulers of Egypt and Syria.
-But I’m also talking about Christian Venice, which contested the eastern Mediterranean with the Ottomans because of the money to be made ferrying eastern luxuries across the sea from eastern Mediterranean ports to European customers.
+When Vasco da Gama proved that it was possible for European ocean-going vessels to reach India by going around Africa, it meant changes not only for Europe and India, but for the kingdoms in between, whose economies had depended to one extent or another on extracting rents from Europe-India commercial traffic.
+Here I’m talking about a number of Muslim states–the Ottomans, the Mamluks, the various dynasties that controlled northern India and Iran.
+But I’m also talking about Christian Venice, which made a lot of bank ferrying eastern luxuries across the Mediterranean Sea to European customers.

 Read the rest at my new home, Foreign Exchanges!